-Several clinical as well as experimental studies have reported a rise of cardiac troponins during or after the anthracycline treatment (Herman et al. 1998, Adamcová et al. 2005).
-Moreover, some authors suggest that even subtle early elevations of cardiac troponins in plasma of anthracycline treated patients might predict an occurrence of chronic or delayed cardiotoxicity (Cardinale et al. 2004).
-However, the exact value of elevated cardiac troponins for diagnosis and reliable prediction of chronic or late anthracycline cardiotoxicity is not yet well established and it deserves further studies.
-So far, most studies have used only few different selected time points for troponin T determination, which offer only limited information and do not allow to fully understand the role of troponin T as a biomarker during the whole anthracycline treatment.
-To date, there is a lack of a systematic longitudinal study examining troponin T levels before and periodically throughout the period of the development of chronic anthracycline cardiotoxicity.
+Several clinical as well as experimental studies have reported rise of cardiac troponins during or after the anthracycline treatment (Herman 1998, Adamcova 2005).
+Moreover, some authors suggest that even subtle early elevations of cardiac troponins in plasma of anthracycline treated patients might predict occurrence of chronic or delayed cardiotoxicity (Cardinale 2004).
+However, the exact value of elevated cardiac troponins for diagnosis and reliable prediction of chronic or late anthracycline cardiotoxicity is not well established yet and it deserves further studies.
+So far, most studies have used only few different selected time points for troponin T determination, which offer only limited information and does not allow to fully understand the role of troponin T as a biomarker during the whole anthracycline treatment.
+To date, there is a lack of systematic longitudinal study examining troponin T levels before and periodically through out the period of the development of chronic anthracycline cardiotoxicity.

-The aim of the present pilot study was therefore to explore and compare the potential of both the LV-filling pattern evaluation and plasma troponin T determination for an early detection of daunorubic induced cardiotoxicity in rabbits.
+The aim of the present pilot study was therefore to explore and compare the potential of both the LV-filling pattern evaluation and plasma troponin T determination for an early detection of daunorubicin-induced cardiotoxicity in rabbits.